1. Home

 8/10

-Yes, you'll either love or hate the styling - and be prepared for passers-by to make their own minds up - but if you can live with that front-end you'll be getting one the fastest and most focussed M cars ever built.
+Yes, you'll either love or hate the styling - and be prepared for passers-by to make their own minds up - but if you can live with that front-end you'll be getting one of the fastest and most focussed M cars ever built.

 The UK only gets the fastest and most exciting Competition version of the BMW M4, with power coming from a storming 530PS 3.0-litre straight-six.
 Although it's not as light as it once was, weighing in at over 1700kg, the M4 will still deliver huge pace along with plenty of thrills.